 Summative assessment involves spending time at the end of each unit or at the end of year assessing children's skills and understanding.
-The National Baseline (2019) will provide a baseline assessment level for each child.
+The National Baseline (2019) will provide a baseline assessment level for each child in EYFS.
 Class teachers assess children against key learning, identified on the termly foundation plan.
 This identifies children needing additional support and those who are working at a mastery level.

 Assessment against the National Curriculum allows us to consider each child's attainment and progress against age related expectations.
 This ensures that our teaching is matched to the child's needs.
-Intervention is provided, as set out in the renewed SEN code of Practice (2014), through quality first teaching and where a child is in receipt of a statement of Special Educational Needs or Education Health Care (EHC) plan a specific education plan will be in place linked to specific targets.
+Intervention is provided, as set out in the renewed SEND code of Practice (2014), through quality first teaching and where a child is in receipt of a statement of Special Educational Needs or Education Health Care (EHC) plan a specific education plan will be in place linked to specific targets.
 The targets may include, as appropriate, specific targets relating to the Mathematics.
+SATS are still undertaken at the end of Year 2, as an optional use of assessment and confirmation of teacher's judgement.